Risk Frontiers has an affiliation with a team of associates with specialist knowledge and experience to draw upon.

 Emeritus Prof. Russell Blong

-Russell retired as Director of Risk Frontiers in July 2003 after more than 30 years on the staff at Macquarie University.
-He still plays an active role in the supervision of graduate students, liaison with industry partners and in dreaming up seemingly impossible projects for others to work on.
+Russell was the founding Director of Risk Frontiers, retiring in July 2003 after more than 30 years on the staff at Macquarie University.

 Russell holds Masters degrees in Geography (Auckland) and Engineering Science (UNSW) and a PhD in Geomorphology (Sydney).
 He has researched a wide range of natural hazards and their consequences but his passions include volcanic, earthquake, flood and landslide hazards and their consequences in Australia, the South Pacific and Asia.
-His current interests include building damage assessments, loss modelling and integrated risk rating.
+His current interests include global catastrophic risks, building damage assessments, loss modelling and integrated risk rating.
 He has published ten books and edited volumes and more than 200 research papers.
-He is the Past-President of the International Society for the Prevention and Mitigation of Natural Hazards (the Natural Hazards Society).

 Dr Keping Chen